Jip Bartels

-Jiu Bartels (born 10 January 1993) is a Dutch footballer who plays as a striker for Ajax Zaterdag.
+Jip Bartels (born 10 January 1993) is a Dutch footballer who played as a striker.

 Early life

-Bartels was regarded as a prospect of Dutch side Ajax and received interest from English Premier League side Arsenal.
+Born in Utrecht, Bartels was regarded as a prospect of Dutch side Ajax and received interest from English Premier League side Arsenal.
+He played in the academies of Utrecht and Ajax, but three cruciate ligament injuries denied him a professional career.

-College career

-Bartels attended the Vrije Universiteit Amsterdam, where he was regarded as a high performing student.

 Club career

 Bartels started his career with Dutch side TEC, where he made forty-one league appearances and scored fourteen goals.
 In 2021, he signed for Dutch side Ajax Zaterdag, where he captained the club.

 Personal life

+Bartels attended the Vrije Universiteit Amsterdam, where he was regarded as a high performing student.
 Bartels established a company that helps schools in Australia integrate physical activity into their curriculum.